koltyakov/gosip/README.md

 > This is early draft version.
 Lot's of improvements and breaking changes are expected in the near future until GA version is proclaimed.

-Don't throw bananas at me, it's my first steps and experiments in Golang field. =)

 ## Main features

 `gosip` allows you to perform SharePoint unattended (without user interaction) http authentication with Go (Golang) using different authentication strategies.